-On April 26, 2016, the shareholders of the Company approved a new Long Term Incentive Plan ("LTIP").
+On April 19, 2016, the shareholders of the Company approved a new Long Term Incentive Plan ("LTIP").
 Under the terms of the LTIP, eligible plan participants may be granted PSUs and Restricted Share Units ("RSUs").
 The LTIP provides that an aggregate number of common shares which may be reserved for issuance shall not exceed 4% of the issued and outstanding common shares of the Company.
 PSUs are notional share instruments which track the value of the common shares and are subject to non-market performance conditions related to key strategic, financial and operational milestones.
 PSUs cliff vest three years from the date of grant, at which time the Board of Directors will assign a performance multiple ranging from nil to two hundred percent to determine the ultimate vested number of PSUs.
 PSUs may be settled in shares issued from treasury or cash, at the discretion of the Board of Directors.

 During the first quarter of 2016, 1,024,000 PSUs were granted to certain senior officers of the Company.
 The Company accounts for PSUs as equity based awards whereby the estimated fair value of the grant is expensed evenly throughout the remaining vesting period.
-During the three months ended March 31, 2016, the Company recognized \$0.03 million in equity-based compensation relating to the PSUs.
+The Company recognized \$0.2 million and \$0.4 million in equity-based compensation relating to the PSUs during the three and nine months ended September 30, 2016, respectively.